facebook/relay/website/versioned_docs/version-v16.0.0/tutorial/graphql.md

 # GraphQL and Relay

 This section is an overview to situate Relay in relation to GraphQL, React, and the other parts of the stack.
-Don’t worry about understanding every detail, just try to get the gist and the proceed to the next section to start working with code.
+Don’t worry about understanding every detail, just try to get the gist and then proceed to the next section to start working with code.
 Much more specifics will be explained as we go through working examples throughout the tutorial.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';